-Instead of manifesting any womanish curiosity to feast his eyes with the sight of a captive from a people he was known to have so much reason to hate, Magua continued to smoke, with the meditative air that he usually maintained, when there was no immediate call on his cunning or his elequence.
-Although secretly amazed at the facts betrayed in the speech of the aged father, he permitted himself to ask no questions, reserving all his inquiries for a mone suitable moment.
-It was only after a sufficient interval that he shook the ashes from his pipe, replaced the tomahawk, tightened his girdle, and arese, casting, for the first time, a glance in the direction of the prisoner, who stood a little behind him.
-The wary, though seemingly abstracted, Uscas, raught a glimpse of the movement, and turning suddenly to the light. their looks met.
-Near a minute these two hold and untamed spirits stood regarding one another steadily in the eye, neither quailing in the least before the fierce gaze he encountered.
-The form of Uncas dilated, and his nostrils opened like a tiger at bay; but so rigid and unyielding was his posture, that he might easily have been converted, by the imagination, into an exquisite and faultless representation of the warlike deity of his tribe.
-The lineaments of the quivering features of Magua proved more ductile; his counte--nance gradually lost its character of defiance in an expression of ferocious joy, and heaving a breath from the very bottom of his chest, he pronounced aloud the formidable name ofentrance, took up the words in an echo, which was succeeded by another shrill and plaintive howl.
-The latter was not yet ended, when the sensation among the men had entirely abated.
-Each one in presence seated himself, as though ashamed of his precipitation, but it was many minutes before their meaning eyes ceased to roll towards their captive, in curious examination of a warrior who had so often proved his prowess on the best and proudest of their nation.
+Instead of manifesting any womanish curiosity to feast his

+eves with the sight of a captive from a people he was known to have so much reason to hate, Magua continued to smoke. with the meditative air that he usually maintained, when there was no immediate call on his cunning or his eloquence.
+Although secretly amazed at the facts communicated by the speech of the aged father, he permitted himself to ask no questions, reserving his inquiries for a more suitable moment.
+It was only after a sufficient interval that he shook the ashes from his pipe, replaced the tomahawk, tightened his girdle, and arose, casting for the first time a glance in the direction of the prisoner, who stood a little behind him.
+The warv, though seemingly abstracted Uncas, caught a glimpse of the movement, and turning suddenly to the light their looks met.
+Near a minute these two bold and untamed spirits stood regarding one another steadily in the eye, neither quailing in the least before the fierce gaze he encountered.
+The form of Uncas dilated, and his nostrils opened like those of a tiger at bay; but so rigid and unyielding was his posture, that he might easily have been converted by the imagination into an exquisite and faultless representation of the warlike deity of his tribe.
+The lineaments of the quivering features of Magua proved more ductile; his countenance gradually lost its character of defiance in an expression of ferocious joy, and heaving a breath from the very bottom of his chest, he pronounced aloud the formidable name of,-

-"Le Cerf Agile!"
+" Le Cerf agile!"